"I realize that sounds rather wimpy."

 Most people see a brilliant essayist and investor who got lucky with good taste.
 But Graham's career doesn't read like luck.
 It reads like flight.

 The engine underneath is fear of confinement.
-Not physical confinement — psychological.
-The dread of being trapped in a domain that's gone stale, a role that's become routine, a label that's hardened into identity.
+Not physical confinement, but psychological.
+The dread of being trapped in a domain gone stale, a role turned routine, a label hardened into identity.
 He wrote an entire essay arguing that the more labels you attach to yourself, "the dumber they make you."
 That's not a writing exercise.
 That's a survival manual.

 Here's the evidence:

-• Left a $49 million exit feeling hollow — "The next year must have been the least productive of my life."
+- Left a major exit feeling hollow: "The next year must have been the least productive of my life."

 Graham was born in 1964 in Weymouth, England.
 His father designed nuclear reactors for Westinghouse.
 When Paul was four, the family moved to Pittsburgh, where the steel industry was collapsing around them.